 Homemade Vanilla Thyme Cranberry Sauce

-Alternately titled, the only way I’ll eat cranberry sauce.
+An alternate title for today’s post should be: the only way I’ll eat cranberry sauce.

 Because the stuff in the can?
 Yeah, not going to lie, but it freaks me out.